csecht/count-and-size/README.md

 4. Once you select "Custom" for a size standard, an entry field pops up for you to fill in the known size.
 5. Large files can take a while to process, so don't immediately start mashing buttons if things seem to be stalled.
 6. Coin size standards that are shiny can be pre-processed to solid white or black.
 Or just use a flat black or flat white object as a standard.
 7. Sizing metrics are most accurate when the size standard is excluded from analysis.
-The easiest way to do that is to use a standard that is the largest object among those you are measuring, then reduce the "Contour area size maximum" slider until just the standard's diameter is excluded.
+The easiest way to do that is to use a standard that is the largest or smallest object in the sample, then adjust the "Contour area size" sliders until just the standard's diameter is excluded.

 ### Screenshots:
 All screenshots are from an Ubuntu Linux platform.
 For Windows and macOS platforms, window and widget look or layout may be slightly different.